OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:56

-Mary stayed with Elizabeth for about three months and then returned home.
+Mary remained with Elizabeth for about three months and then returned to her own home.

 ---